monanaknana/Cybersecurity-Notes/README.md

-# 🛡️ Cybersecurity Notes
+# 🐑 Cybersecurity Notes

 Welcome to my cybersecurity learning repository.

-This repository serves as my personal knowledge base, where I document write-ups, notes, cheat sheets, and lessons learned throughout my cybersecurity journey.
-It reflects my continuous learning in areas such as CTFs, digital forensics, blue teaming, web security, and system administration.
+This repository is my digital notebook—a collection of write-ups, notes, cheat sheets, and lessons learned as I explore CTFs, digital forensics, blue teaming, web security, and beyond.

 > **⚠️ Disclaimer**
->
-> These notes are created solely for educational purposes and personal reference.
-They are intended to document my learning process and do **not** aim to disclose challenge flags, violate platform rules, or facilitate unauthorized activities.
+> All content is created for educational purposes and personal reference.
+It documents my learning journey and does **not** disclose challenge flags or encourage unauthorized activities.

 ---

-## 📖 A Personal Reminder
+## 🌱 A Reminder to Myself

-> **"Indeed, Allah will not change the condition of a people until they change what is in themselves."**
+> *"Indeed, Allah will not change the condition of a people until they change what is in themselves."*
 > **— Surah Ar-Ra'd (13:11)**

-One of the main reasons I created this repository is to remind myself that progress comes through consistent effort.

-It's easy to wait for the "right moment" or hope that someone else will help us move forward.
-However, real growth begins when we take the first step ourselves.

-I believe this verse beautifully reflects that mindset.
-We can always ask Allah ﷻ for guidance, strength, patience, and ease, but meaningful change requires sincere effort and action from within ourselves.

-This repository is my way of documenting that journey—one note, one lab, one challenge, and one lesson at a time.

-> **"Small progress each day is still progress."** 🚀
+This repository is more than just notes—it's a reminder to keep showing up.

+Every challenge solved, every mistake made, and every lesson documented is one small step forward.

+May Allah ﷻ grant me knowledge that benefits, sincerity in learning, and the strength to remain consistent.

+> **Learn.
+Build.
+Improve.
+Repeat.** 🚀